3lpsy/boucanpy/README.md

 ## Phase 2: Polish The Code

-After demonstrating that the project is worth dedicating time to, Phase 2 will involve making the project feature complete with all clients (WebUI / CLI) and features (webhooks / email / queue) completed.
-At this point, the project should not be considered stable nor secure.
+After demonstrating that the project is worth dedicating time to, Phase 2 will involve making the project feature complete with all clients (WebUI / CLI) and features (webhooks / email / queue) com name, path, source_address, source_port, type, protocol, raw_request,

-Features:

 - Manage DNS Records through WebUI / API
 - Ability to update the DNS server's records for running DNS Server (Polling)